Housing

 Board and Care Homes

-These are homes that are located in residential neighborhoods that are equipped and staffed to provide daily care for a small number of residents.
-While there are none in Reston, you can find them nearby in Vienna and McLean.
+These are homes located in residential neighborhoods that are equipped and staffed to provide daily care for a small number of residents.
+While there are no board and care homes in Reston, you can find them nearby in Vienna and McLean.

 • AARP has a good article about what to consider when comparing board and care homes with assisted living and ways to assess whether it’s a good fit for you or someone you care about.

-• The federal government’s Eldercare Locator lists area agencies that may help you find one nearby or you can ask at a local senior center or a certified senior advisor for help finding one.
+• The federal Eldercare Locator lists area agencies that may help you find a nearby board and care home, or you can ask at a local senior center or a certified senior advisor to learn more about them.

 Cohousing with Adult Children

-While there are no cohousing developments currently in Reston, many older adults 65 to 79 live in multi-generational households with adult children in homes they own, while many over age 80 live in the homes of adult children.
+While there are no cohousing developments currently in Reston, many older adults 65 to 79 live in their homes with their adult children, while many over age 80 live in the homes of their adult children.
 Often this is in an “in-law” suite.

 Condominiums